SciBorgs/SciGuides/reference-sheets/GitPractices.md

 ### Pull Requests

 There's no command line input for making a pull request.
-For this we'll have to go to the Github website.
+For this we'll have to go to the GitHub website.

 At the top of the website, the third option from the left should say Pull Requests. click that one.